Welcome to Sauk!

 - Programs of Study.

-- Sauk has 43 transfer degrees, 21 career-technical degrees, and 55 certificates that your son or daughter can work toward.
+- Sauk has numerous transfer degrees, career-technical degrees and certificates that your son or daughter can work toward.
 Explore his/her options by visiting our academic programs page.
 If your son or daughter is undecided, that’s okay too; they can take general education courses until they find what they are good at and what they have an interest in.

 - Sauk provides a quality collegiate education at an affordable cost.
 In fact, Sauk is often ⅓ the tuition of most four-year institutions.
 Check out our cost of attendance.

 - Payment Options.